qmk/qmk_compiler_api_libs/csharp/readme.md

 # C# Library for the QMK Compile API

+## Currently in development, not everything is available yet.

 Provides access to all the API endpoints as well as an automated process of submitting a compilation request and downloading the result.

 ## Usage example